 **Thank you.
 Now why did Daddy pause and flinch when he came into the room? **

 Christian looks at his phone and his jaw stiffens.
-Even Al noticed it and looked at me.
-So I sent him the same text.
-He looked at Christian and they are both debating something without words.
+Even Al notices it and looks at me.
+So, I send him the same text.
+He looks at Christian and they are both debating something without words.
 Just then Dr. Fischer comes into the room, followed by Grace, still in her hospital scrubs.
 Grace pauses, too, but longer than Ray did.
 What the hell is going on?

-“A little bit of both, but mostly texting.”
-Christian answered for me.
+“A little bit of both, but mostly texting,” Christian answers for me.